 How to treat persistent flaking

-If you’ve tried an anti-dandruff shampoo with pyrithione zinc (ZPT) and it didn’t work – it might not necessarily mean it’s psoriasis.
+If you’ve tried an anti-dandruff shampoo before and it didn’t work – it might not necessarily mean it’s seborrheic dermatitis.

 Before you go to your doctor or dermatologist, try our new Clinically Proven Solutions range.

-It incudes our shampoo designed for stubborn dandruff as well as our Scalp Relied Shampoo.
+It includes our shampoo designed for stubborn dandruff as well as our Scalp Relief Shampoo for extra itch relief.

 With up to 7 days’ protection, it’s designed to tackle flakes and scalp discomfort more stubborn than ‘everyday’ dandruff.